NUNS

 Mother Vincent Ferrier

 The Franciscan Sisters came to Ardrossan in March 1982 at the request of Father Michael Lynch.
-They initially lived in a house at 46 Stanley Road.
+They initially lived in a house at 46 Stanley Road where the photographs below or the outside and Oratory were taken on on 11 August 1983.
 The first three nuns were Sister Mary Annunciata, Sister Vincent and Sister Pius.
 In May 1986, they moved to 23-25 McKellar Avenue where they resided until September 1999.

-Parish work undertaken by the sisters included preparing parents for the baptism of their children, preparing children for first communion and confirmation, visiting sick and bereaved people and preparing adults to enter the Church.
+Parish work undertaken by the Sisters included preparing parents for the baptism of their children, preparing children for First Communion and Confirmation, visiting sick and bereaved people and preparing adults to enter the Church.
 Some sisters were members of the Thursday Club and the Country Dancing Club.

 On 1 March 2001, a presentation and concert were held in the Parish Centre to acknowledge the contribution the sisters made to the community of Saint Peter in Chains.
 Sister Loyola, Mother Superior accepted a cheque from the parishioners.